Forklift trainers

 We certify and register all forklift trainers nationally.

-How do I register, or renew my current registration?
+How do I register, or renew your forklift registration?

 Step 1

-Complete the application form at the end of this section, and supply any documentation that may be required.
+Complete the appropriate application form at the end of this section.

 Step 2

-Email your completed application and all supporting documents to forklift@competenz.org.nz
+Email your completed application along with all supporting documents to: forklift.inbox@competenz.org.nz

 Step 3

-A Competenz appointed forklift auditor will check your application against the criteria given in the Approved Code of Practice for forklift trainers and operators.
+A Competenz appointed forklift auditor will review your application against the criteria outlined in the Approved Code of Practice forforklift trainers and operators.

 View the Code of Practice here.